shoui520/shoui520.github.io/docs/routine.md

 Focus on reading a single anime episode until you've looked up the amount of dice decided words.

+**Q: Is it possible to understand everything by spending 30 minutes spamming Yomichan on a sentence?**

+A: Short answer: No. Comprehension is a gradual process.

+Long answer:

+There are many things you will not understand just by using a dictionary.

+There are many factors that go into understanding something.

+There are obvious factors such as vocabulary and grammar.

+But there are also less obvious ones such as the contexts that that piece of language is often used in, which in turns leads to its meaning.

+In a vacuum, studying vocabulary and grammar increases your ability to understand things.

+But understanding the use of the vocabulary and grammar in contexts further increases your understanding of the sentence.

+This works especially well for sentences that have only one piece of language that you aren't comfortable with.

+This doesn't work well for hard sentences though.

+Because there is too much language information in the sentence that you are too unfamiliar with.

+The best you can do for hard sentences is to look up the vocabulary in them.

+While it may not be enough to understand *that* sentence at *that* time, your newly found knowledge of the word can help you connect it to some meaning in a later context.

+With more study and immersion (understanding things in context), your understanding of Japanese will increase.

 **Q: Do I have to change the anime I'm reading to the one I last watched?**

 No. I actually recommend reading the same one until you read the end.